GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Designing

-\name\ aims to complement existing GNN educational resources by offering comprehensive and intuitive interactive visualizations of GNNs' inner workings.
-The design goals were shaped by key challenges in teaching GNNs, as reported by four GNN experts, along with limitations identified in existing educational materials.
+\name\ aims to complement existing GNN educational resources by offering comprehensive and intuitive interactive visualizations of GNNs' inner workings. \qw{The primary target users are novice AI practitioners with prior knowledge of mathematics and statistics (\eg, computer science students).
+At the same time, similar to other educational visualization tools~\cite{wang2020cnnexp, guo2013online}, \name\ can also support instructors who teach GNNs.} The design goals were shaped by the key challenges in teaching GNNs reported by four GNN experts, and limitations identified in existing educational materials.